-1. Principle 1: Lay a solid foundation for management and oversight - companies should establish and disclose the respective roles and responsibilities of board and management and how their performance is monitored and evaluated
+1. Principle 1: Lay solid foundations for management and oversight - A listed entity should clearly delineate the respective roles and responsibilities of its board and management and regularly review their performance.

-A listed entity should disclose:
+A listed entity should have and disclose a board charter setting out:

-- the respective roles and responsibilities of its board and management; and - (b) those matters expressly reserved to the board and those delegated to management.
+- (a) the respective roles and responsibilities of its board and management, and - (b) those matters expressly reserved to the board and those delegated to management.